 Before the meal began, a gentleman had to respond to the invitation accepting or declining it.
 He was to do this promptly.
 On the day of the meal, he was admonished to “be punctual to the hour … five or ten minutes earlier if convenient, but not one instant later.”
 After arriving and entering the parlor, his first duty was to speak to the hostess and then address the host.

-If dining with women, a gentlemen was usually assigned to escort a lady to the table.
+If dining with women, gentlemen were usually assigned to escort a lady to the table.
 To accomplish this, he was to offer her his left arm and proceed through the parlor door first but with the lady following and still holding his arm.
-When the reached the dining room, before entering, the lady would drop his arm, the gentleman would pass through, wait until the woman passed him, and then take her to her assigned seat at the table.
+When they reached the dining room, before entering, the lady would drop his arm, the gentleman would pass through, wait until the woman passed him, and then take her to her assigned seat at the table.
 The gentleman was also not to seat himself until every woman invited was seated.
 If a gentleman dined with no women, a gentleman could go to the table with the gentleman he was conversing with or he could accompany any gentleman near him.
 However, if the companion was older, the gentleman was to “extend him the same courtesy … use[d] towards a lady.”

 - Always wipe your mouth before drinking, as nothing is more ill-bred than to grease your glass with your lips.

-- Be careful to avoid the extremes of gluttony or over daintiness at [the] table.
+- Be careful to avoid the extremes of gluttony or over daintiness at the table.
 To eat enormously is disgusting; but if you eat too sparingly, your host may think that you despise his fare.

 - If a person wishes to be served more tea or coffee, he should place his spoon in his saucer.
 If he has had sufficient, let it remain in the cup.

 - If by chance anything unpleasant is found in the food, such as a hair in the bread or a fly in the coffee, remove it without remark.
 Even though your own appetite be spoiled, it is well not to prejudice others.